kevL/yata/ReadMe.txt

              font)
 fonti=       a .NET string that represents a desired font for the Infobox (Yata
-             needs to be reloaded before it will display a changed Infobox font) pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da, Spells.2da, or Feat.2da (see Appendix E: how to use Info paths)
+             needs to be reloaded before it will display a changed Infobox font) x=           (integer) the desired x-position to start the app on your monitor y=           (integer) the desired y-position to start the app on your monitor w=           (integer) the desired starting width of the app on your monitor h=           (integer) the desired starting height of the app on your monitor maximized=   "true" (without quotes) to start Yata in a maximized window.
+A true setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored alignoutput= "true" (without quotes) to align the cols of 2da files with spaces;
+             "tabs" (without quotes) to align cols with tabs.
+Note that using tab-characters in 2da files is not officially supported and could break in other applications autorder=    "true" (without quotes) to automatically reorder row-ids after row and cell alterations.
+Note that since ordering row-ids is not tracked by Undo/Redo the Changed asterisk will not be cleared when undoing or redoing to the table's saved state; also note that the PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason casesort=    "true" (without quotes) for case-sensitive sorting codepage=    (integer) see Appendix N: Codepages context=     a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
+It can be displayed in a static location at the topleft corner of the table instead of at the mouse-cursor by giving this variable a value of "static" (without quotes) dialog=      a path without quotes to your Dialog.Tlk file.
+Strrefs can often print their string values to the statusbar if Dialog.Tlk has been pathed dialogalt=   as "dialog=" but for a custom talktable diff=        a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
+See Appendix L: WinMerge dirpreset=   a path without quotes to a valid directory for the Open ... @ folder dialog dirpreset=   another path for the Open ... @ folder dialog dirpreset=   etc. (there can be as many or as few dirpresets as you like) gradient=    "true" (without quotes) to draw the colhead bar with gradient colors instantgoto= "true" (without quotes) causes the current table to select a row as digits are typed in the goto-box.
+If false [Enter] needs to be pressed to select a row after digits are typed pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da, Spells.2da, or Feat.2da (see Appendix E: how to use Info paths)